michal-minarik/naser/README.md

 # Tag events in your calendar

-When using the calendar export feature you can add a special tag to the body of your event which will then be recognized, parsed and exported automatically to the input.xlsx file.
+When using the calendar export feature you can add a special tag to the body of your event which will then be recognized, pnaserd and exported automatically to the input.xlsx file.

 Here are the options for internal activity: